vamseeachanta/energy/tools/plantuml.md

 Github integration will greatly help streamline implementation.
 A method to implement a stand-alone file inline with a markdown file is given in this section.

-- Create an individual plantuml file as below:
+- Create an individual plantuml file.
+An example plantuml file saved in location [https://github.com/vamseeachanta/energy/blob/master/tools/puml/wbs.puml](https://github.com/vamseeachanta/energy/blob/master/tools/puml/wbs.puml) with below code:

 <pre><code>
 '''